google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/from_type_to_logotype/content.md

 </figure>

-Keeping flexibility of usage in mind I create both horizontal and vertical logo lockups—with and without the supporting “Mission 01—2035” copy.
+Keeping flexibility of usage in mind, I create both horizontal and vertical logo lockups—with and without the supporting “Mission 01—2035” copy.
 This gives me—and the end client—a good range of assets that all carry the same visual design consistency across formats.

 <figure>